 Red Astrantia, lavender, Salvia and Artemisia

-Here the colours are soft and muted, but they compliment each other well.
-The red and white Astrantia (Masterwort) work well with lavender and the finely cut grey leaves of Artemisia.
+In this combination of plants, the colours are soft and muted, but they complement each other well.
+The red and white Astrantia (Masterwort) work well with the Lavender and the finely cut grey leaves of Artemisia.
 Spiky purple Salvia Caradonna stays within the same colour range but adds a vertical element to the planting.

 Soft Echinacea daisies

-Here, the same shade of peach has been used in this Royal Hampton Court Flower Show garden.
-Echinacea Sunrise and Achillea Walter Funcke are the main partners.
+Here, the same shade of peach has been used in this Royal Hampton Court Flower Show display.
+Echinacea Sunrise and Achillea Walter Funcke are the main partners, but this look can be achieved using any varieties of similar colour.

 3. Rose, Artemisia and spotted Pulmonaria